inductiva/inductiva/docs-sources/api-functions/cli/containers.md

 ```

 ### `list (ls)` [\[flags\]](#flags-for-list)
 List all container files stored in remote storage.
-If no folder is provided, it defaults to the `my-containers` directory.
+If **no folder is provided**, it defaults to the `my-containers` directory.

 ```bash
 inductiva containers list [<FOLDER>]